 One write data mask (DM) pin for each 8 data bits (DQ) will be supported on DDR2 SDRAM, consistent with the implementation on DDR1 SDRAM.
 It has identical timings on write operations as the data bits, and though used in a unidirectional manner, is internally loaded identically to data bits to insure matched system timing.
-DM is not used during read cycles.
+DM function is disabled, when RDQS / RDQS are enabled by EMRS(1).
 (Example timing waveform refer to 11.14 Write operation with Data Mask diagram in Chapter 11)